 Ischemic strokes

-According to the Centers for Disease Control and Prevention (CDC), 87% of all strokes are ischemic.
+According to the Centers for Disease Control and Prevention (CDC), most strokes are ischemic.
 Ischemic strokes happen when a blood clot blocks blood flow in the brain.

 Ischemic strokes are most often treated with a clot busting medication called tissue plasminogen activator (tPA) or alteplase.